Western United's inaugural A-League squad compares strongly to Western Sydney Wanderers' debut season | Goal.com

 All that remains is for a few more players to come in, the squad to gel together and then execute Rudan's plan.

-And if Western United achieve anything near what the Wanderers did in their first campaign, it will be a hugely successful beginning to a hopefully successful franchise.
+And if Western United achieve anything near what the Wanderers did in their first campaign, it will be a hugely positive beginning to a hopefully successful franchise.